If you're on this page, then you've heard about Datarails.

 But how do they deliver on their promise?
 Let's take a look at some reviews.

-- Keeps them in Excel instead of on a legacy "replace spreadsheets" system
+- Keeps users in Excel instead of on a "replace spreadsheets" system that can be expensive and difficult to adapt to.

 Who is Datarails for?